FredericHeem/starhackit/server/README.md

 * **Logging** with timestamp and filename.
 * **CORS** support with [kcors](https://github.com/koajs/cors)

+# Dependencies

+The minimal requirements to get it running locally are:

+* Git
+* Node, npm or yarn

+Sqlite can be used as the relational database and is installed through npm.

+To deploy to production, you will also need:

+* Redis
+* Postgresql
+* Ansible

 # Workflow with npm scripts

 These are the main *npm* commands during a standard developer workflow: